IliaSotnikov2005/golang-course/task5/README.md

-#file:repo-stat взаимодействие между #file:processor и #file:collector должно быть через kafka. Но запрос по /v1/subscriptions/info всегда возвращает "error": "Data is being collected.
-Please try again in a few seconds."

 # Repo Stat Service

-A GitHub repository statistics monitoring system built with a Go microservices architecture, gRPC, REST, and PostgreSQL.
+A GitHub repository statistics monitoring system built with a Go microservices architecture, gRPC, REST, Kafka, and PostgreSQL.
 ## Architecture

 The project follows Clean Architecture principles and consists of the following components:

-- API Gateway (Port 8080): Acts as the entry point.
-It serves the REST API, provides Swagger UI, and maps internal gRPC errors to standard HTTP statuses.
+- API Gateway (Port 8080): The entry point for clients.
+Provides a REST API and Swagger UI, translating HTTP requests into gRPC calls.

-- Subscriber Service (Port 8083): Manages repository subscriptions in PostgreSQL.
-It validates repository existence via the GitHub API.
+- Subscriber Service (Port 8083): Manages repository subscriptions.
+Persists data in its own PostgreSQL instance and publishes "subscription created" events to Kafka.

-- Processor Service (Port 8082): Aggregates repository data by orchestrating requests to the Collector.
+- Processor Service (Port 8082): Maintains a "Smart Cache" in its own PostgreSQL instance.
+It consumes results from Kafka to store repository statistics and serves them via gRPC.

-- Collector Service (Port 8081): A dedicated layer for fetching raw data from the external GitHub API.
+- Collector Service (Port 8081): A worker service that listens to Kafka for new tasks, fetches data from the GitHub API, and publishes the results back to Kafka.

 - PostgreSQL: The relational database used by the Subscriber Service to persist data.
+- Kafka: Provides decoupled, reliable data transfer between the services.

 ## Getting Started
 Prerequisites